 Vegas Teacher Posted March 22, 2021 Report Share Posted March 22, 2021 My mechanic put on Monroe shocks for me and they ride really nice.
 Quote Link to comment Share on other sites More sharing options...

 noteven Posted March 23, 2021 Report Share Posted March 23, 2021 The cab / sleeper suspension must be in top condition to get the best seat of the pants feel cruising down the road.
 Anyone remember the last Ford 9000 cab overs (aka "The Two Storey Edsel") with 4 corner cab air suspension?
 Anyhoo...
 In my truck industry days these kits were very popular to stiffen the front suspension for off highway / high c of g work and to improve the front axle ride on tractors.
 Due to winter / summer cycle and general lack of timely maintenance our roads get a lot of cracks running straight across at 90 degrees to the lane.
 This condition can set up a pretty harsh ride in a class 8.
 It can slop your coffee everywhere in a won ton towing on a "big fiver".
 The air psi in the air springs is controlled by the driver with a sensitive manual valve like a pusher axle uses.
 My KW T3 "baby 8" was ordered and built as a RV toter in 1998.
 The front suspension was modified and a Load Share kit installed.
 It has "variable" front suspension capacity and can be made to ride quite fluffy.
-Canadian Load Share Suspension Canadian Load Share Quote Link to comment Share on other sites More sharing options...
+Canadian Load Share Suspension Canadian Load Share Quote "Are we there yet?" asked no motorcycle rider, ever.
+Link to comment Share on other sites More sharing options...

 Recommended Posts